-Ellen works with the Executive Director and Board of Directors to implement MECEP’s annual Development Plan, which includes individual and corporate giving strategies, grants, and events.
+Ellen (she/her) works with the President & CEO and Board of Directors to implement MECEP’s annual Development Plan, which includes individual and corporate giving strategies, grants, and events.

 Ellen assists with donor cultivation and solicitation and is responsible for managing the fundraising database and monitoring fundraising progress and outcomes.
 She brings more than seven years of experience in nonprofit management consulting in the areas of fundraising and strategic planning.
 Ellen holds a master’s of public administration from the University of Pittsburgh Graduate School of Public & International Affairs (GSPIA) and a bachelor’s degree in policy management from Dickinson College.

 Ryan (he/him) is responsible for coalition building and the coordination of MECEP’s participation in a state-wide partnership working to establish tax fairness.

 Ryan has a background in grassroots organizing and public policy.
 After working as a community organizer in the Penobscot River valley, he served for eight years representing his home town of Orono in the Maine House of Representatives.
 He holds a bachelors in history from Acadia University in Wolfville, Nova Scotia.